elixir-europe/rdmkit/pages/your_role/data_steward_policy.md

 ## Learning path

 Institutes across Europe have started hiring professional data stewards.
 A policy oriented data steward is expected to be competent in the following areas:
-* Develop, implement, monitor and evaluate policies regarding research data that are endorsed by researchers and aligned with internal and external stakeholders and effectuate change management.
+* Develop, implement, monitor and evaluate policies regarding research data that are endorsed by researchers and aligned with internal and external stakeholders and effectuate change management
 * Communicate about the FAIR data and Open Science principles to researchers, support staff and relevant stakeholders, thus creating awareness within institutes and organisations
 * Give advice on RDM and formats for data management plans (DMP) to a broad audience
 * Communicate about the RDM policy, explain implications and create awareness